 MPERS has partnered with our disability insurer, The Standard Insurance Company, to provide assistance to members who have a medical condition that could lead to a disability.
 This service is called the Workplace Possibilities Program.
-The key objectives of the program are to:
+The key objectives of the program are the following:

-- Remove barriers to employees' comfort, safety and ability to perform their job effectively; - Assess work stations and implement accommodations to ensure employees can perform their jobs safely and productively; - Promote communication to ensure a focus on work ability among all parties, including employee, supervisor, human resources, medical providers and others.
+- Remove barriers to employees' comfort, safety, and ability to perform their job effectively; - Assess work stations and implement accommodations to ensure employees can perform their jobs safely and productively; and - Promote communication to ensure a focus on work ability among all parties, including employees, supervisors, human resources, medical providers, and others.